Xolani-M/docker-practice/README.md

 Access the application in your web browser at http://localhost:3000.

 To stop the container, press Ctrl + C in the terminal.

+## Steps To Run The Program <a name="runimage"></a>

+1. # Pull the Docker Image:
+    - docker pull xomvana022/docker-practice:2.0

+2. # Run the Docker Container:
+    - docker run -p 3000:3000 xomvana022/docker-practice:2.0

 ## Contributing <a name="contributing"></a>